Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Discussion

-We, therefore, turn to evaluate the range of plausible high-metallicity atmosphere scenarios for TRAPPIST-1\,c, and focus on the detectability of H$_2$O-, NH$_3$-, CO- and CH$_4$-rich atmospheres, as these infrared absorbers have sufficient opacity within the NIRISS/SOSS wavelength range to obtain meaningful constraints.
-We can rule out thick ($>$1\,bar) 100\% H$_2$O and NH$_3$ atmospheres at better than 3$\sigma$, and even a 1\,bar 100\% CO atmosphere is excluded at the 2-$\sigma$ level, although thinner $\sim$0.1\,bar atmospheres remain plausible explanations for the flat spectrum (Figure \ref{fig:atmosphere_molbymol}).
+We, therefore, turn to evaluate the range of plausible high-metallicity atmosphere scenarios for TRAPPIST-1\,c, and focus on the detectability of H$_2$O-, NH$_3$-, CO- and CH$_4$ in high-MMW atmospheres, as these infrared absorbers have sufficient opacity within the NIRISS/SOSS wavelength range to enable meaningful constraints.

+As expected from the high-metallicity tail of the surface pressure-metallicity distribution (Figure \ref{fig:met_psurf}), the densest atmosphere cases we tested do not provide strong upper limits on the effective surface pressure.
+We find that deep, 100\% H$_2$O, NH$_3$, and CH$_4$ atmospheres remain compatible with our spectrum at the 3$\sigma$ level, although $>$1\,bar atmospheres are disfavored at the 2$\sigma$ level (Figure \ref{fig:atmosphere_molbymol}).
+In the 100\% CO case, we exclude even a 1-bar atmosphere at the 3$\sigma$ level.
+However, we caution that this result mostly stems from the fact that CO has minimal opacity in the SOSS waveband from 2--2.5\,µm, and a pure-CO atmosphere would elsewhere yield a perfectly flat spectrum.
+Therefore, this example only rules out 100\% CO atmospheres, but likely not cases where a CO-rich atmosphere is mixed with small amounts of another infrared absorber.